stjude/CICERO/README.md

 ### Downloading RNApeg

-RNApeg is required to generate a junctions file for use by Cicero.
+RNApeg is required to generate a junctions file for use by CICERO.
 You can get RNApeg from both docker and singularity.

 Running RNApeg via Docker:
 * docker run mnedmonson/public:rnapeg RNApeg.sh